-- 1. Verification The document upload replaces the verification data entry. - 2.
-Enter an HE+ System Note when additional clarification is needed.
-CARES records and bank statements may be used to verify the receipt of Social Security Administration income types. - 3.
+- 1. Verification The document upload replaces the verification data entry. - Enter an HE+ System Note when additional clarification is needed.
+CARES records.
+Social Security Administration (SSA) released Cost of Living Adjustment (COLA), and bank statements may be used to verify the receipt of SSA income types. - 3.
 All income must be entered and verified even if the household appears to be over income.
 If all the income information is not provided and verified, the application is incomplete and should be left "Pending."
 Enter an HE+ System Note to describe what is missing. - 4.
 Income types with zero income for the test period should not be entered as income unless it is self-employment income verified by taxes.